-In the example above slide number 8 was moved to appear before slide number 7.
+In the example above slide number 9 was moved to appear as the last slide in the presentation.
 To delete a slide select it and press the Delete key on the keyboard.

 Exercise 6C - Slide Sorter

 Use this exercise to practice rearranging slide order.